 The Texas Alcoholic Beverage Code Title 1, Chapter 2 has a provision often referred to as the “social host liability law.”
 Under this law, any adult who is at least 21 can be legally responsible for providing alcohol to a minor.
 However, the following elements must be present:

 For example, suppose a 16-year-old named Lisa attends a friend Sarah’s birthday party at her home.
 Lisa decides to have a few beers that Sarah’s mom has out at the party.
 Sarah’s mom notices Lisa drinking the alcoholic beverages but does not say anything.
 Lisa leaves the party to drive home and crashes into a vehicle carrying a family of four.
-In this case, the family of four has the right to pursue a claim against Lisa for causing the car accident, but also Sarah’s mom, under Texas’s social host liability law.
+In this case, the family of four has the right to pursue a claim against Lisa for causing the car accident, but also against Sarah’s mom, under Texas’s social host liability law.

 Social host liability and dram shop liability are established by nearly the same criteria.
 The two primary differences are the location where the alcohol is served and that social hosts are only liable for damages caused by minors.
 Social host liability typically pertains to private dwellings and events, whereas dram shop liability applies to businesses and establishments that sell alcohol.
 Additionally, in dram shop cases, an establishment can be liable for the harm caused by serving a minor but also adult patrons over the age of 21 who are overserved.